INFO & BIOGRAPHY

 Slowtide is the artist name of singer/songwriter, producer and multi-instrumentalist Kevin Werdelmann from Bochum, Germany.

-Inspired by the music of Vince Clarke (Depeche Mode, Erasure) and Jean Michel Jarre, Kevin started out at an early age composing songs and electronic music on a Commodore Amiga 500 home computer for various self-made films.
-His first public output arrived in 1997 with the electronic concept-album “London“, on which he channeled the impressions of his impactful first visit to the British metropolis.
+Inspired by the music of Vince Clarke (Depeche Mode, Erasure), Jean Michel Jarre and Chris Hülsbeck, Kevin started out at an early age composing songs and electronic music on a Commodore Amiga 500 home computer for various self-made films.
+His first public output arrived in 1997 with the electronic concept-album “London“, on which he channelled the impressions of his impactful first visit to the British metropolis.
 The limited run CD-R already received an enthusiastic review from the electronic music e-zine E-lectric.

 Beyond his electronic roots, his love for guitar-driven music from British bands like The Verve, Radiohead and Travis and songwriters like Nick Drake and Brian Wilson eventually lead him to pick up a guitar and become a self-taught multi-instrumentalist and singer, which resulted in the release of two Demo EPs called “Time Escape” (2001) and “Things That Fade” (2002).
 With the development of Slowtide as his artist name in 2002, he combined the best of both worlds, creating eclectic indie-pop music.
-Since then, he played live with internationally renown bands like British Sea Power, Gravenhurst, Eskobar, Treetop Flyers or The Wave Pictures among others.
+Since then, he played live with internationally renown bands like British Sea Power, Gravenhurst, Eskobar, Treetop Flyers or The Wave Pictures on many stages throughout and outside the country.

 August 2012 saw the release of the second Slowtide album “Solaria” (Timezone Records), an ambitious bright-shining chamber-pop record with lush string and brass arrangements and contrasting bitter lyrics about disappointed yearnings and missed opportunities.